Websites cannot gain access to information you didn't provide and they cannot access other files on your computer.

 Strictly Necessary Cookies

-This is a temporary cookie that expires at the end of a browser session when you close your browser / when you leave the site.
+This is a temporary cookie that expires at the end of a browser session when you close your browser / when you leave the website.
 Session cookies do not collect information from your computer.

 ASP.NET SessionId: This cookie is used for storing your session ID, which is used to recognize you as you navigate between pages during a single browser session and allow you to use the website most efficiently.